• Skip to primary navigation

 6. If your strips are hanging way over the edge, trim them before sealing the top strips to the bottom crust.

-How to Make this Classic Pie
+How to Make this Blueberry Pie

 This pie will come together in under 1 hour.
 It’s the waiting for it to cool enough so you can dig in that takes some patience.
 It’s well worth it!